The Pros and Cons of Letting AI Write for You

 • Length: I used the recommended prompt of 1500 words for an article.
 This is more than I would normally choose for a blog post which is around 800-900 words or a 3-minute read.
 The article was LONG, clocking in at 7 minutes, and had a lot of repetition.
 A copywriter would have advised on the appropriate length.
 Rating: 6 out of 10

 • Originality: There was nothing original about the article.
 No point of view, no storytelling elements, or a hook to pull you in.
-If you wanted to learn something from an expert you just wasted 7 minutes of your life.
+If you wanted to learn something from an expert, you just wasted 7 minutes of your life.
 Rating: 3 out of 10

 • Readability: The writing was fluff.
 Intelligent-sounding, but without any depth.
 I describe this type of writing as 'Word Salad.'
 It's a mess of words mixed to confuse you.
-The article was also boring.
+The article was also dull.
 Rating: 4 out of 10

 Should I let AI write my blog posts?